How does the INFJ personality fit into the Big Five personality traits?

 See where you fall on the Big Five, see the words that describe you, compare yourself to others, and more.

-INFJs are often highly open to experience.
+INFJs are often high on Openness to Experience.

 Openness to Experience describes one’s preference and tolerance for new experiences, ideas, and feelings.